Least seedsnipe

 The least seedsnipe (Thinocorus rumicivorus) is a xerophilic species of bird in the Thinocoridae family.

 It breeds in Argentina, Bolivia, Chile, and Peru.
 They are common across South America and have been recorded in Ecuador, the Falkland Islands, Uruguay, Brazil, and as far away as Antarctica.
 The range of the least seedsnipe is estimated to be about 1,300,000 km2.

 Its natural habitats are temperate grassland, subtropical or tropical high-altitude grassland, and pastureland, but it can be found in habitats ranging from sandy beaches to the open steppe, and even some open deserts in northern Chile.

 Etymology

 The least seedsnipe was described in 1829 by Eschscholtz.
-The genus name comes from the Greek thin-, thinos- (θινος) 'sand'or 'desert' and Latin 'corys' (from Greek κορυδος) 'lark'.
-The species name comes from Latin rumicis “sorrel” and vorā “eater”.
+The genus name comes from Greek thin-, thinos- (θινος) 'sand' or 'desert' and Latin 'corys' (from Greek κορυδος) 'lark'.
+The species name comes from Latin rumicis 'sorrel' and vorā 'eater'.

 Taxonomy

 There are three subspecies of the least seedsnipe: